felipe-balloni/optica2/README.md

 - **Username:** admin@test.com
 - **Password:** password

-Users
+Additional Users
 - **Username:** user1@test.com
 - **Password:** password
 - **Username:** user2@test.com (_inactive_)
 - **Password:** password

-`Users and Administrator don't have any permission (yet).
-You need to enter with Super Administrador to setup then.`
+Note that these users and administrators initially have no permissions.
+You need to log in as the Super Administrator to configure their permissions.

+You can now access the webpage at http://localhost:8000 and sign in using the above credentials.

-## Note:
+#### Note:
-The application is configured with the pt_BR language and America/Sao_Paulo time zone.
-If necessary, please remember to change it in the config/app.php configuration file
+The application is set to pt_BR language and America/Sao_Paulo time zone by default.
+If necessary, remember to change these in your config/app.php configuration file.